 CBD has a similar effect on other mammals as it does on humans.
 Pet-owners are increasingly turning to CBD products to help their dogs and cats with common problems, such as anxiety and chronic pain.

 As you can see, CBD has a complex range of effects on human bodies.
 Researchers are just beginning to understand the whole range of therapeutic possibilities for CBD.
-If you would like to know more about our line of high-quality CBD products, contact us at CBD Oil Canada.
+If you would like to know more about our range of high-quality CBD products, contact us at CBD Oil Canada.